Follow this diagram, choosing either yes or no, to see each step of the complaints process:

-Your complaint generally goes to the broadcaster first, but some complaints come directly to the BSA.
+Your complaint generally goes to the broadcaster first, but some complaints come straight to the BSA.

 The first thing is to decide what type of complaint you are making – choose the type of complaint from the list in 'Make a complaint now'.

-This type of complaint goes to the broadcaster (except for privacy issues and election items).
+This type of complaint goes straight to the broadcaster (except for privacy issues on their own and election items).